openequella/openequella.github.io/guides/ReportingGuide.md

 12. Preview the report.
 The report is complete.
 13. Save the report.
-Typically EQUELLA reports would require improved formatting before being uploaded to EQUELLA.
+Typically openEQUELLA reports would require improved formatting before being uploaded to openEQUELLA.
 Formatting is beyond the scope of this document, further information is available in the BIRT Report Developer Guide in the Report Designer Help.
 ## Notes
 User and Group information queries require careful implementation as each record of the JDBC data set causes a search of the User Management system.
-When the returned JDBC data set is large, the time to run the report can be great as each record causes a request to EQUELLA.
-When EQUELLA is using the internal user management plug-in the TLEUSER and TLEGROUP tables can be joined to improve query reporting.
+When the returned JDBC data set is large, the time to run the report can be great as each record causes a request to openEQUELLA.
+When openEQUELLA is using the internal user management plug-in the TLEUSER and TLEGROUP tables can be joined to improve query reporting.

-# Creating an Equella-Enabled BIRT Report Designer Binary
+# Creating an openEQUELLA-Enabled BIRT Report Designer Binary
-A given BIRT RD Equella release binary is comprised of a standard binary of BIRT RD, along with the Equella plugins from [equella/equella-reporting-plugin](https://github.com/equella/equella-reporting-plugin).
+A given BIRT RD openEQUELLA release binary is comprised of a standard binary of BIRT RD, along with the openEQUELLA plugins from [equella/equella-reporting-plugin](https://github.com/equella/equella-reporting-plugin).
 These plugins are the same plugins used in the Equella application to receive requests from BIRT RD, and to run the reports that have been added to Equella.